raycast/script-commands/commands/password-managers/bitwarden/README.md

 This command executes in `silent` mode, and both authenticates and unlocks a Bitwarden account session.

-This is the only template command in the package. **If you use multifactor authentication to log in to your Bitwarden account, be sure to set the value of the `MFA_METHOD` variable.** The [values available to use](https://bitwarden.com/help/article/cli/#enums) are:
+**If you use multifactor authentication to log in to your Bitwarden account, be sure to set the value of the `MFA_METHOD` variable.** The [values available to use](https://bitwarden.com/help/article/cli/#enums) are:

 | MFA Method        | Value |
 |-------------------|:-----:|